jithutagore/number_plate_detection/README.md

 ---

-## Setting Up a Virtual Environment
+## Setting Up a Virtual Environment and run the project

 1. **Install virtualenv** (if not already installed):
    ```bash